 - E-commerce: Netflix uses AWS for global streaming at scale

-- Healthcare: HIPAA-compliant platforms cut legacy costs
+- Healthcare: HIPAA-compliant platforms and cloud-based medical billing software reduce legacy costs

 - Finance/Fintech: Multi-cloud improves availability & latency